Glossary

 Reference Test

 A test case defined in JSON format in the tests/ directory.
 Reference tests are language-agnostic and shared across all language implementations.
+See Test System Specification for the test data format.
+The public Go API for loading and comparing test data is available in pkg/testhelper (see limitations for differences between the public package and internal runner).

 Slug